ixvu/w4111_wiki/physical-design.md

 - You can purchase RAM with reasonable prices.
 - The faster you go up the less storage space you have.
 You need to optimize the rest of the system.

+### Interesting numbers:
+- 1: The cost of compression 1k bytes is 3000 ns.
+This means if you can compress your data sufficiently, that is more worthwhile to do than storing the uncompressed version in disk.
+It is faster to decompress the memory than to fetch the uncompressed version from disk.
+- 2: If you run a data center, the cost of access data in memory from another machine is .5 ms, which is significantly cheaper than disk.
+- The above two examples of some of the things that influence design decisions.
+What does this mean?
+If you can afford multiple machines with lots of RAM, it makes sense to use Disk for other things you never access, and put everything on other machines.

+- Jim Gray found the idea of transactions, recovery, and other core databases ideas.
+Below is a storage hierarchy analogy.
+Going to memory/RAM is like driving to Philly and then coming back.
+Going to Disk is like going to Pluto and back. (“You might as well give up on Tape.”- Prof Wu.)

+-(graph)